yuorb/lexicon-json/README.md

 $ deno task yaml
 ```

-Generate a yaml file to `output/lexicon.yaml`, which includes all the roots.
+Generate a yaml file to `output/lexicon.yaml`, which includes all the roots and
+affixes.